KDL-umass/compositional_models_cate/README.md

 - Then, run ```manufacturing_assembly/LowLevelModels-aggregation.ipynb``` to aggregate the component-level estimates to obtain unit-level CATE estimate using the compositional approach.

 ### Matrix operations processing
-**Note:** To generate the matrix operations data set, each matrix operation is evaluated independently of other operations, and overall run-time of the expression is the sum of the run-times of the individual operations, thus this data set satisfies the additive parallel compositional assumption.
+**Note:** To generate the matrix operations data set, each matrix operation is evaluated independently of other operations, and the overall run-time of the expression is the sum of the run-times of the individual operations; thus, this data set satisfies the additive parallel compositional assumption.
 Hence, we use the additive parallel compositional model for this data set as explained below.
 - First, make sure that ```matrix_operations/data/csvs``` contain the CSV files for the components and units (```maths_evaluation_datahigh_levelfeatures.csv```), consisting of covariates, treatment and outcomes (run-time) for both the treatments.
 Download the prepared data from [Google Drive Link](https://drive.google.com/drive/u/0/folders/1tJrB_i5Us8YA0JxHAIskV5f8H-yhnX-0).

 - Run ```matrix_operations/run_math_evaluation_baselines.py``` to run the standard CATE baselines (unitary approach) on experimental (bias_strength = 0) and observational (bias_strength = 1 - 20) data.